-Identifier Threat between a terminal and a passport booklet, it is considered impossible that the attacker physically accesses the target passport booklet without being noticed by its passport holder and/or an immigration official.
-An attacker can obtain MRZ data only when the passport booklet is physically accessible.
-Therefore, an attacker assumed with this threat is assumed not to know the MRZ data.
-T.Physical_Attack 10 In the operational environment after an issuance of a TOE embedded passport booklet, an attacker may attempt to disclose confidential information (Active Authentication Private Key) stored in the TOE, unlock a locked state of a key, or reactivate a deactivated access control function by physical means.
+Identifier Threat If an attacker has physical access to the passport booklet, it is possible to read the data stored in the IC chip by knowing the MRZ data.
+Therefore, the attacker mentioned here is assumed to be unaware of the MRZ data.
+T.Physical_Attack data.
+In the operational environment after an issuance of a TOE embedded passport booklet, an attacker may attempt to disclose confidential information (Active Authentication Private Key) stored in the TOE, unlock a locked state of a key by physical means.
 This physical means include both of nondestructive attacks made without impairing the TOE functions and destructive attacks made by destroying part of the TOE to have mechanical access to the inside of the TOE.
 [Note] An attacker may attempt to read confidential information (Active Authentication Private Key) or rewrite information stored in the TOE through physical access to the TOE.
 Such a physical attack may disable the security function operated according to the TOE program to provide the original functionality thereof, resulting in potential violation of SFR.
-The example of nondestructive attacks includes those measurements of leaked electromagnetic wave associated with the TOE operation and induction of malfunctions of security functions by applying environmental stress (e.g. changes in temperature or clock frequency, or application of high-energy electromagnetic fields) to the TOE in operation.
-The examples of destructive attacks are collecting, analysing, and then disclosing confidential information by probing and manipulating
+The example of nondestructive attacks includes those measurements of leaked electromagnetic wave associated with the TOE operation and induction of malfunctions of security functions by applying environmental stress (e.g. changes in temperature, or application of high-energy electromagnetic fields) to the TOE in operation.
+The examples of destructive attacks are collecting, analysing, and then disclosing confidential information by probing the internal circuit.
+Test pins and power supply pins left in the TOE may be used to make the said attacks.
+The TOE that has been subject to a destructive attack may not be reused as an ePassport IC.
+Even in such case, however, the disclosed private key may be abused to forge TOEs.

-10 Using a physical means for TOE, the threat T.Physical_Attack is contrasted with the threat T.Logical_Attack, whose available means are limited to the logical means.
-However, the threat T.Physical_Attack includes attacks combining physical means with logical means (data output via the contactless communication interface), such as the Differential Fault Analysis (DFA).
+Using a physical means for TOE, the threat T.Physical\Attack is contrasted with the threat T.Logical\Attack, whose available means are limited to the logical means.
+However, the threat T.Physical\Attack includes attacks combining physical means with logical means (data output via the contactless communication interface), such as the Differential Fault Analysis (DFA).